merchantinresidence/abra-docs/schema.md

 }
 ```

-You'd replace the all caps placeholder with the following values:

 | Name             | Description                                                                                     |
 | ---------------- | ----------------------------------------------------------------------------------------------- |
 | `TEMPLATE`       | all \| index \| product \| product.alternative \| collection \| collection.alternative \| cart  |